1945 Empire State Building B-25 crash: Aftermath

 Despite the damage and deaths, the building was open for business on many floors on the next Monday morning, less than 48 hours later.
+After the debris had been cleared away, Armand Hammer purchased the damaged 78th floor, refurbished it, and made it the headquarters of his United Distillers of America.

 The crash spurred the passage of the long-pending Federal Tort Claims Act, which was signed into law by President Harry S. Truman in August 1946, initiating retroactive provisions into the law and allowing people to sue the government for the accident.

-After the debris had been cleared away, Armand Hammer purchased the damaged 78th floor, refurbished it, and made it the headquarters of his United Distillers of America.

 On July 24, 1946, four days before the first anniversary of the crash, another aircraft narrowly missed striking the building.
-The unidentified twin-engine plane, described as baring no military insignia, flew past the 68th floor and scraped the observation deck, startling workers and tourists there.
+The unidentified twin-engine plane, described as bearing no military insignia, flew past the 68th floor, startling workers and tourists.

-The events of the crash were the subject of an episode of the History channel documentary Disasters of the Century, entitled "It Came from the Sky".
-The documentary was made in 2001.
+The events of the crash were the subject of an episode of the 2001 History channel documentary Disasters of the Century, "It Came from the Sky".

+In 2004 an episode of Mythbusters referenced the accident and Betty Lou Oliver's survival when testing the myth that jumping just before a falling elevator crashes would save your life.
+They ruled this myth "Busted", as a human's jumping power (approximately 2-3 mph/3-5 kph) cannot cancel out the falling velocity of an elevator (approximately 53 mph/85 kph).
+The program speculated that Oliver's survival in 1945 was due to the tight elevator shaft creating an air cushion which, combined with the spring action from a slack elevator cable, could have slowed the elevator to a survivable speed.